Erskine Park Urban Reinvestment

 In November 2019, the OSRP received two prestigious awards from the Planning Institute Australia (NSW) in the Best Planning Idea – Small Project and Hard-Won Victory categories.
 This is a testament to the extensive planning of the project to deliver the best public space outcomes for the community of Erskine Park.

-For more information on the Rezoning Phase of the Open Space Reinvestment project click here.
+For more information on the Rezoning Phase of the Open Space Reinvestment project visit the Penrith LEP 2010 (Amendment No.19) webpage.

 What public open spaces has Council already improved?